 Market forces and the decisions made by business communities and the private sector also affect environmental law.
 An MBA is often considered an asset in the world of environmental law.

-Environmental law affects us all, no matter which way we look at it.
+Environmental law affects us all, no matter how we view it.
 Preserving the planet and its economy is far more important, but so are individual health, geographical sustainability, and business activity.
 Environmental law covers far more than government legislation.
-It is also about the desire of businesses and other organizations to work with regulators towards improving ethical principles, creating a responsible and ethical system of better environmental management.
+It is also about the desire of businesses and other organizations to work with regulators toward improving ethical principles and creating a responsible and ethical system of better environmental management.

 Environmental law is a specialty in and of itself.
-Environmental lawyers represent clients legal issues in respect to water law, clean and renewable technology, climate rules and regulatuions and land use.
+Environmental lawyers represent clients’ legal issues with respect to water law, clean and renewable technology, climate rules and regulations, and land use.

-Average annual salary for an environmental lawyer is $120,910.
-Location, experience and education can factor into salary
+The average annual salary for an environmental lawyer is $120,910.
+Location, experience, and education can factor into the salary.

-Environmental laws protect land, air, water and soil.
-Comnpanies or individuals negligent in these areas can face heavy fines.
+Environmental laws protect land, air, water, and soil.
+Companies or individuals negligent in these areas can face heavy fines.